ManishShrivastav/sql-data-warehouse/README.md

 Hi there!
 I'm **Manish Shrivastav**.
 I’m a data-driven software engineer and machine learning practitioner with a Ph.D. in Agricultural Engineering (Statistics minor).
 My professional experience spans developing scalable data platforms, integrating diverse data sources, and applying advanced analytics to solve real-world problems.

 This portfolio project builds on my background in data engineering, statistical modeling, and cloud technologies to design and implement a modern data warehouse using SQL Server.
-I leverage best practices in ETL processes, dimensional data modeling (star and snowflake schemas), and SQL-based analytics to transform raw data into actionable business insights.
+I leverage best practices in ETL processes, dimensional data modeling (star schema), and SQL-based analytics to transform raw data into actionable business insights.

 With hands-on expertise in Python, SQL, and cloud services (AWS, GCP), combined with a passion for AI/ML and data automation, I am committed to building efficient, scalable data solutions that empower informed decision-making.